1. Terms and Conditions of Workshop Bookings

 10.3 Transportation will be provided in the form of modern, air conditioned, vehicles with sufficient space for each participant to bring 1 standard suitcase and 1 carry-on bag with them for the duration of the workshop.

-10.4 A member of the tutor/leadership group will be responsible for all driving activities throughout the workshop.
+10.4 A member of the tutor/leadership group will be responsible for all driving activities throughout the workshop and/or allocating a suitable local driver.

-10.5 Failure to arrive on-time at the agreed initial meeting point will result in the workshop continuing without you – no refund will be given in this circumstance.
+10.5 Failure to arrive on-time at the agreed initial meeting point will result in the loss of such time from the workshop's overall itinerary, along with a charge for reasonable expenses to allow the leader to arrange any required accommodation and transport to bring the itinerary back on track.
 For this reason, we recommend ensuring your travel arrangements have sufficient time to allow for delays and interruptions prior to arrival.

 10.6 It may be possible to intercept the workshop at a later point in the itinerary, but this will be performed at our discretion, following a discussion with you when and where possible.